 6 August 2021

 Spend Time to Save Time: She relates a story about a direct report who was new to the job and always sends in questions expecting a response.
-My coachee used the coaching approach, asked her to not just bring the problem, but also share the background & come up with some possible solutions.
+My client used the coaching approach, asked her to not just bring the problem but also share the background and come up with some possible solutions.
 In that way, my coachee will have to spend time with her walking through the possible solutions and empowering her direct report to decide on the solution.
 This takes time but eventually saves lots of time as her direct report no longer comes to her on small issues.

 Meeting for the first time.
 The 1st Session: See this as a Session to get to know each other, learn from the person, ask “what do you want?”.
-It’s the Coachee’s Agenda.
+It’s the coachee’s Agenda.
 Find out their expectations of me.
 Something good will happen.

 Put Myself In People’s Shoes.
 Show Empathy: Learn from the journey.
 I may not fully understand the situation, so ask them what they think, analyse what they see.